-As a huge book nerd and a hardcore extrovert, bookish events are my Shangri-la.
+As a huge book nerd and a hardcore extrovert, book events are my Shangri-la.
 I can’t get enough of them.
-My love for the awesome events I attend every year prompted me to start looking at similar events around the country.
-I started this article planning on featuring only one event per state, but I received ringing endorsements of multiple events in a couple of states.
+My love for the awesome book events I attend every year prompted me to start looking at similar events around the country.
+I started this article planning on featuring only one book event per state, but I received ringing endorsements of multiple events in a couple of states.
 Since I couldn’t even choose a favorite in my own state, I definitely wasn’t able to choose between two events I haven’t been to yet.

-Though I love the huge, well-known events like RT Convention, Book Expo America, Miami Book Fair, LA Times Festival of Books, etc, I really adore smaller, more intimate events, so preference was granted to those.
-To be included on this list, the events must be annual or biennial and held in the same state every year.
-I also only included events with a reader audience, as opposed to a writer audience.
+Though I love the huge, well-known book events like RT Convention, Book Expo America, Miami Book Fair, LA Times Festival of Books, etc, I really adore smaller, more intimate events, so preference was granted to those.
+To be included on this list, the book events must be annual or biennial and held in the same state every year.
+I also only included book events with a reader audience, as opposed to a writer audience.
 Preference was also granted to events with longer histories and more enthusiastic social media posts from attendees/authors.

 ConStellation – October – an annual, fan-run, general-interest science fiction and fantasy convention sponsored by the North Alabama Science Fiction Association.

 Alaska Book Week – October – A weeklong, state-wide celebration of books, coordinated by the Alaska Center for the Book, 49 Writers, the Alaska State Library, and Anchorage Public Library.